JoaoCostaIFG/tvvs/assignments/4_model_based_testing/4_report.md

 application is closed.
 This state and the transitions to it are not part of the tests.

+The state that represents the "closed application" (the final state) is ommitted since every state has a transition to it.

 ![Use-case 1's state machine](./state_machines/state_machine_1.png)

 #### Transition tree